AHaliq/MorphismMeetupsNotes/1-pre-req.typ

 #let Thin(x) = $text("Thin")(#x)$;
 #definition(
   name: "Thin Category",
 )[Alternatively called a _posetal_ category, is a category where there is at most one morphism between any two objects.
+The name posetal comes from the category modelling a partially ordered set where there is at most one morphism between any two objects modelling the $<=$ relation.
   $
     Thin(cal(C)) & := |cal(C)(X,Y)| <= 1
   $